Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Creating a tattoo with cremation ash ink is nearly identical to that of standard tattoo ink.
 Combining ink and powdery cremated ashes should not clog the tattoo tools when carefully measured and mixed.
 The tattoo artist adds a tiny amount of cremated remains to the ink, usually less than a tablespoon.
 This mixture is then used in a tattoo gun to create the desired design.

 One important aspect is that tattoos created with cremation ashes do not look or feel any different from traditional ink tattoos.
 You can create a small or large tattoo that best commemorates your loved one.
-People who choose cremation ash tattoos want to have this emotional and physical connection with someone special.
+People who choose memorial tattoos made with ashes want an emotional and physical connection with someone special.

 Are Cremation Ash Tattoos Safe?

 While cremated ashes are not certified sterile, there is minimal risk of infection when getting a cremation ash tattoo.
-Flame cremations reach temperatures as high as 1,800 degrees Fahrenheit, eliminating potential contamination.
+The flame cremation process reaches temperatures as high as 1,800 degrees Fahrenheit, eliminating potential contamination.
 Tattoo shops should always maintain a clean and sanitary environment.
 Before getting any tattoo, including cremation ash ink or standard ink, it is essential to ask tattoo artists about their health and safety procedures.

 Popular Memorial Tattoo Designs